Jessica has dealt with depression from a young age. Overcoming it and facing it, she has learned a great deal.

 - Develop a new hobby

 Fail safes can be a great way to make sure that when your depression hits again, you don't fall back into a rut.
 I personally use three things to help me stay out of a depressive rut: letters written to myself, encouraging reminders that I am awesome and making sure to do something just for me every once in a while.
-I go over these three things in greater detail in my other article: How to Increase Your Self Confidence.
 In tandem with these three things I keep a list of phone numbers to different hotlines.
 Talking to someone helps a lot more than you'd think.
 People that suffer from depression all too often isolate themselves, which can lead to unhealthy decisions.
 So if you are feeling depressed and having thoughts of death and dying please reach out to someone.
 Believe me it can and will help!

 Hotlines That Can Help